hyeonahkimm/genetic_gfn/README.md

 For other baseline, please see `README_PMO.md`; we recommend using Python 3.8 for `GP BO` and `requirement_gpbo.txt`.
 When you use Python 3.8, you can install rdkit with `pip install rdkit-pypi`.

-To run other experiments, including multi-objective and SARS-CoV-2, please see `README.md` in each directory.
+To run other experiments, including multi-objective and SARS-CoV-2, please see `README.md` in each directory and their original repository.

 ## Usage